DanialArab/Pandas/README.md

                                                 include_lowest = True)

+<a name="11"></a>
-### **Retrieving** a series individual elements using textual vs. positional indexes:
+### Retrieving a series individual elements using textual vs. positional indexes

-  -- Use .iloc for the numeric index, and .loc for the custom textual index.
++ Use .iloc for the numeric index, and .loc for the custom textual index.
 You don’t need to use .iloc or .loc when you **retrieve slices**, however.

-* Some notes on .iloc and .loc accessor to retreive values:
++ Some notes on .iloc and .loc accessor to retreive values:

-  -- Instead of using s[i] it is generally better to use s.iloc[i] to retrieve positional numeric index i from series s.
+      + Instead of using s[i] it is generally better to use s.iloc[i] to retrieve positional numeric index i from series s.
 This is necessary when working with dataframes, but not when working with series.
 However, do it to get more comfortable with, since it is a must when working with dataframes.

-  -- However, the need for .iloc and .loc goes away when slicing.
+     + However, the need for .iloc and .loc goes away when slicing.
 Even when we’re working with data frames, pandas assumes that if you’re using a slice, then you want to work with the index (rather than the columns).
 As an example on slicing, go with s['September': 'January'], although I can use s.loc['September': 'January'].
 Also go with s[0:5] although you can try s.iloc[0:5]

-  -- When slicing using a textual index like s['September': 'January']: unlike using the positional numeric indexes here the slice end is no longer "up to and not including," but is rather "up to and including."
+     + When slicing using a textual index like s['September': 'January'], unlike using the positional numeric indexes here the slice end is no longer "up to and not including," but is rather "up to and including."

-  -- Most of the time, I prefer to use textual indexes in pandas, because they’re easier to understand, and make the code more readable.
-But there is a cost: In some simple benchmarking that I performed, I found that it took pandas twice as long to get the text-based slice as the number-based slice.
-If you find that your pandas analysis is taking a long time, it might be worthwhile to try using positional indexes.
+     +  Most of the time, I prefer to use textual indexes in pandas, because they’re easier to understand, and make the code more readable.
+But there is a cost: In some simple benchmarking that I performed, I found that it took Pandas twice as long to get the text-based slice as the number-based slice.
+If you find that your Pandas analysis is taking a long time, it might be worthwhile to try using positional indexes.

-**side note:**

-In a normal distribution, used for many statistical assumptions, we expect that 68% of a data set’s values will be within 1 standard distribution of the mean, that 95% will be within two standard distributions, and 99.7 will be within three standard distributions.